In this post, I’m going to show you how to create amazing looking featured images to use in your blog posts from start to finish.

 Here are some of my favorite free stock images sites –

 How to use free stock images in your featured images

-The best way to use free stock images in your featured post images is to customize them and add some personal flare to them.
+The best way to use free stock images in your featured post images is to customize them and add some personal flair to them.

-I will now share with your the steps I take to create great looking featured post images for my blog content.
+I will now share with you the steps to take to create great looking featured post images for your blog posts.

 Are you ready?
 Let’s do this!

-How I create custom featured post images for my blog posts
+How to create custom featured post images for your blog posts

-The tool I’m going to be using to create my custom images in this tutorial is called Photoscape.
+The tool I’m going to use to create our custom images in this tutorial is called Photoscape.

-I’m going to create a simple 750px by 400px featured post image.
-So first I want to find and download a nice photo from, let’s say, Pixabay.com.
+So I’m going to create a simple 800px by 400px featured post image.
+First, I want to find and download a nice photo from, let’s say, Pixabay.com.

 I do have a user profile on Pixabay which you can check out here.
 I like to contribute to the site by sharing my own quality images from time to time.